adobe/aio-cli-plugin-cloudmanager/CONTRIBUTING.md

 Please follow the [pull request template](PULL_REQUEST_TEMPLATE.md) when submitting a pull request.
 Following the requirements for semantic releases (as described in the next section), each pull request should contain a single change and be comprised of a single commit.

+## Error Handling

+In order to ensure proper error handling, individual commands should generally *not* handle errors themselves.
+Commands should throw errors and allow them to be caught by the `catch` method in `BaseCommand`.
+There may be exceptions specifically around errors that are non-fatal.
+Thrown errors should be defined in either `ValidationErrors` or `ConfigurationErrors`.

+Hooks should work in a similar fashion -- see the prerun `check-ims-context-config` hook as a point of reference.

 ## Commits and Releasing

 Commits (generally via merged pull requests) to the `main` branch of this repository will automatically generate [semantically versioned releases](https://github.com/semantic-release).
 To accomplish this, commit messages must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) syntax, specifically: